shuntress/web-host/README.md

 ## What is this?
- A few small Javascript modules using only node's built-ins to serve static content, a basic dispatcher that routes requests to controller modules for dynamic content, and basic authentication to separate public and private pages.
+ A few small Javascript modules using only node's built-ins for easy small-scale web hosting.

+ - static (filesystem index)
+ - dynamic (server-side javascript)
+ - secure authentication ([HTTP authentication](https://tools.ietf.org/html/rfc7617), TLS/SSL, pbkdf2)
+ - simple authorization (optional per-directory user list)

 ## Why?
-It should be easy to put basic content on the web.
+Small-scale web publishing should be simple.

-This is my take on a minimalist fully-featured web host with source code that can be reviewed and understood in an hour or two.
+This is my take on a minimalist web host with source code that can be fully reviewed in an hour and installed/run from source with no dependencies ([one dependency](https://nodejs.org)).

-To that end, you may notice the node_modules folder is missing and that there are no grunt, trevor, cargo, slurp, package, jarvis, babel, lint, or docker files.
-There are no subdirectories
+To that end, you may notice that package.json and node_modules are missing. there are no grunt, trevor, cargo, slurp, package, jarvis, babel, lint, or docker files.
+There are no subdirectories (except git).
-(except git).

-The most complex part of installing this software is basic systemd configuration.
+The included (short) setup script should handle the most complicated part (systemd configuration) of installing this software.
+The setup script targets *nix & systemd but all the javascript should be system-agnostic.